simonangel-fong/Note_Tech/Operating_System/ccp/infrastructure/access.md

   - allows to user user's favortite programming language to write Infrastructure as Code (IaC)
   - e.g.: TypeScript, Node.js, Python, Java, .NET

+- You can therefore **deploy infrastructure and application** runtime code together

+  - Great for Lambda functions
+  - Great for Docker containers in ECS / EKS

 - `CDK` is powered by CloudFormation (it generates out CloudFormation templates)

-  - The result of CDK execution will display in CloudFormation console.
+  - The **result** of CDK execution will display in CloudFormation console.

 - `CDK Construct`: a large library of reusable cloud components. https://constructs.dev

 - `CDK` comes with its own CLI

-- `CDK` Piplines to quickly setup CI/CD pipelines for CDK projects.
+- `CDK` **Piplines** to quickly setup CI/CD pipelines for CDK projects.

-- `CDK` has a testing framework for Unit and Integration Testing.
+- `CDK` has a **testing** framework for Unit and Integration Testing.

 - CDK documentation: https://docs.aws.amazon.com/cdk/api/v2/